-So, some of this work we're continuing to 9 move forward on, but we're also challenging.
-One of the 10 calls to action, No. 19, it talks about collecting 11 information around Aboriginal people and be careful how 12 that information is collected.
-And, be careful about how 13 14 we measure wellness because, right now, all those indicators that they have identified, I don't see wellness 15 in any of those and how do we shift that conversation?
-16 17 Next slide.
+So, some of this work we're continuing to move forward on, but we're also challenging.
+One of the calls to action, No. 19, it talks about collecting information around Aboriginal people and be careful how that information is collected.
+And, be careful about how we measure wellness because, right now, all those indicators that they have identified, I don't see wellness in any of those and how do we shift that conversation?

+Next slide.

-And, just to pose the question, how are we 18 creating spaces to facilitate and to acknowledge the 19 strengths of the original peoples of these lands within 20 Turtle Island?
-How do we create that space, and are we 21 taking up more space?
-And, if we are taking up more space, 22 23 then we should -- maybe we shouldn't be in those spaces.
-24 Maybe it's about creating space, and then stepping back.
-25 And, being careful about whether or not we continue to perpetuate those stereotypes about First Nations, Métis people and whether or not it's a continued measurement of assimilation of our people or whether or not you're actually helping us to celebrate who we are.
+And, just to pose the question, how are we creating spaces to facilitate and to acknowledge the strengths of the original peoples of these lands within Turtle Island?
+How do we create that space, and are we taking up more space?
+And, if we are taking up more space, then we should -- maybe we shouldn't be in those spaces.
+Maybe it's about creating space, and then stepping back.
+And, being careful about whether or not we continue to perpetuate those stereotypes about First Nations, Métis people and whether or not it's a continued measurement of assimilation of our people or whether or not you're actually helping us to celebrate who we are.
 And, that's it.

-Hearing - Public 74 Community Initiatives Panel -Indigenous Determinants of Well-being Leona Star and Leah Gazan

-6 MS. AIMEE CRAFT: Thank you very much, 7 Leona.
-Are you able to share a bit about how you think 8 this flip in framework can assist the National Inquiry in 9 its work?
+MS. AIMEE CRAFT: Thank you very much,

+Leona.
+Are you able to share a bit about how you think

+this flip in framework can assist the National Inquiry in

+its work?

-MS. LEONA STAR: I think a shift in the 10 11 framework in the way we do things, and the way we create space and take a step back for things to happen, and to be 12 respectful of each other's time, and -- even this morning, 13 14 watching what occurred this morning, it was really -- it was hard to watch.
-And, a lot of things that we do within 15 -- within research -- like, we hold a lot of events, and if 16 we were so bound by time, a lot of the most -- the biggest 17 teachings would not be able to be brought forward.
-18
+MS. LEONA STAR: I think a shift in the framework in the way we do things, and the way we create space and take a step back for things to happen, and to be respectful of each other's time, and -- even this morning, watching what occurred this morning, it was really -- it was hard to watch.
+And, a lot of things that we do within -- within research -- like, we hold a lot of events, and if we were so bound by time, a lot of the most -- the biggest teachings would not be able to be brought forward.

-We took time for ceremony, we took time to listen, we took time to listen, actually, and that's, like, one of the biggest things in terms of providing that -that space and creating -- honouring those relationships that we have with one another.
+We took time for ceremony, we took time to listen, we took time to listen, actually, and that's, like, one of the biggest things in terms of providing that -- that space and creating -- honouring those relationships that we have with one another.
 It's like one piece of it.

-MS. AIMEE CRAFT: I do want to underscore morning, did offer to hand over their time to Alaya, and that's part of how we do things in our territory.
+MS. AIMEE CRAFT: I do want to underscore that both Leona and Leah, after seeing the interaction this morning, did offer to hand over their time to Alaya, and that's part of how we do things in our territory.
 We're respectful of the people that are here, and the families and survivors.
 So, I wanted to just thank them for that generous offer.
 And, now I'll turn the mic over to Leah for her presentation.